Banking & ATM Fees in Spain (2026)

 BBVA, Santander, and CaixaBank are the major banks.
 Account opening requires a NIE (Número de Identificación de Extranjero) which you obtain at a foreigner office — the process takes weeks.
 Wise and Revolut are the preferred banking tools for nomads without residency.
 ATMs are widespread; most accept international cards with EUR 2–5 fees.

-The recommended card stack for Spain
+The card stack for Spain

 Wise